soomro30/zoppo/src/about.md

 layout: about
 title: About
 pagetitle: |
-  # Fully Studios is a Swedish web and film studio specializing in motion on the web.
+  # Fully Studios is a Swedish web and film studio, specializing in motion on the web.
 permalink: /about/
 slug: about
 background-color: "#7BD75E"
 section1: |
   Basically, we’re interested in making the web more vibrant.
-Through websites, illustration and film.
-Vivid narratives and animated web design.
+Through websites, illustration and film, vivid narratives and animated web design.

 section2: |
   Above all else, we like to make digital products that are solidly and thoughtfully built.